-At 6'9", the instantly recognisalble Richard James Gray stepped up the international ladder with his debut for Scotland off the bench against France in the Six Nations opener at BT Murrayfield in February 2010 having progressed through the age-grade ranks and impressing for Scotland A in the 38-7 victory against Tonga at Netherdale.
+At 6'9", the instantly recognisalble Richard James Gray stepped up the international ladder with his debut for Scotland off the bench against France in the RBS 6 Nations opener at BT Murrayfield in February 2010, having progressed through the age-grade ranks and impressing for Scotland A in the 38-7 victory against Tonga at Netherdale.

 Two replacement appearances followed before he made his start for Scotland and battled manfully in adversity in the defeat to New Zealand in the Autumn Test at Murrayfield later that year.